Our Postcard from Eymet

 A really interesting place for wine-lovers and gourmands alike, a tour around the tables of Duras will leave your waistband a tad tighter than when you left home.
 One of our particular favourites is Château Molhière, which boasts a great view over Château des Ducs and the whole village of Duras.
 Bottling its own Côtes de Duras, we are particularly fond of its dry white and rosé, although its red is pretty good too, especially with a generous portion of confit de canard!

-Anyway, suffice to say that we have a special place in our hearts for this neck of the woods and would encourage anyone to give it consideration if they’ve got their sights on a new life in France.
+Anyway, suffice to say that we have a special place in our hearts for this neck of the woods and would encourage anyone to consider it if they’ve got their sights on a new life in France.